 - Install and maintain smoke alarms so when there is a fire at your home you can notify authorities immediately and evacuate the premises.

 - Follow state or territory building standards/requirements when renovating or building your home in bushfire-prone areas.

 To help protect you and those who live in your home, it may also be worth creating a bushfire survival plan.
-The main decision to make when creating this plan is whether you and your family will leave early or stay and defend your property should a bushfire threaten your home.
+It is also important to follow the advice of your local authorities before deciding whether to stay and defend your property or to evacuate.

 Related: Bushfires to coronavirus: What is a P2 mask?